ENERGY DEPENDENCY

 Main regulatory references and objectives

-With Decision No. 1386/2013/EU, the European Union established the 7th Environmental Action Programme, covering the period up to 2020.
-On 14 October 2020, the European Commission presented a proposal for a decision establishing the 8th Environmental Action Programme for the period 2021–2030.
-On 29 March 2022, the Council of the EU adopted the 8th Environmental Action Programme for 2021–2030.
-Although there are no legally binding thresholds for energy imports set by current legislation, the indicator aligns with European environmental policies aimed at decarbonisation and improving energy efficiency.
+With Decision No. 1386/2013/EU, the European Union established the 7th Environment Action Programme (EAP) running until 2020.
+On 14 October 2020, the European Commission presented the proposal for a decision establishing the 8th Environment Action Programme for the period 2021–2030.
+On 29 March 2022, the Council of the EU formally adopted the 8th Environment Action Programme (2021–2030).
+Although no regulatory limits on energy imports are set by current legislation, the indicator falls within the framework of European environmental policies aimed at decarbonization and improving energy efficiency.

 DPSIR